fy1231/fy.github.io/_posts/md2.md

 	> Here's some example code:
 	>
 	>     return shell_exec("echo $input | $markdown_script");

-Any decent text editor should make email-style quoting easy.
-For example, with BBEdit, you can make a selection and choose Increase Quote Level from the Text menu.

 ### Lists
 Markdown supports ordered (numbered) and unordered (bulleted) lists.